kosatnkn/catalyst/README.md

 >The directory name for your new microservice will be inferred from the Go module name that you provide with the `--module` parameter.
 >
 > The script can handle version information in the module name when inferring the directory name.
 For example, both `example.com/dummyuser/sampler` and `example.com/dummyuser/sampler/v2` will produce `sampler` as the directory name.

+### 3.2.
+Understanding How it Works
+The best place to start how a microservice based on Catalyst works is the `main.go` file and the `main` function.

+You can easily identify how the microservice starts up and shuts down by going through the `main` function in execution order.

+By default it will,
+- Parse all configurations in to the `infra.Config` struct.
+- Resolve the container.
+- Start the **Presentation** layer.
+This includes the `REST` server, a `WebSocket` server etc.
+- Block the `main` function using a channel that waits for interrupt signals.

+### 3.3.
+Configuration
+You can provide configurations in one of two ways.
+Using a `config.yaml` file or using environment variables.

+#### 3.2.1.
+Configure Using `config.yaml`
+You can start by using the `config.yaml.example` file to create the basic `config.yaml` file.
+The current setup expects the config file (if there is a one) to be named as `config.yaml`.

+The structure of the `config.yaml` file depends on the structure of the `Config` struct in `./infra/config.go` file.

+#### 3.2.2.
+Configure Using Environment Variables
+> NOTE: When using environment variables it will override values read from the `config.yaml` file.

+To avoid conflicts environment variables used are prefixed.
+The prefix to use is configurable (see `config.Settings` used in the `main` function in `main.go`).

+Names of environment variables too depends on the structure of the `Config` struct in `./infra/config.go` file.
+You can find an example usage in the `Makefile`s `run-with-env` section.

+### 3.3.
+Metadata
+Basic set of metadata such as build info for the microservice can be obtained using the `metadata` package that comes with the microservice.

+You will have to use `make build` or `make run` commands from the `Makefile` to have these metadata properly read and loaded.

+If you need to add some additional static metadata, you can put them in the `./metadata.txt` file.

+### 3.4.
+Makefile
+A `Makefile` is used to streamline `run`, `build`, `test` and `dependency update` workflows.